How To Organize Your Paperwork Effectively in 7 Steps

 Filing cabinets and drawers can offer customizable storage space.
 Use file folders to store groups of documents based on their type and subtype.
 You can continue using chronological or alphabetical order when placing folders into cabinets or drawers.
 For example, you can sort alphabetically by client name or chronologically by the most recent client you acquired.
 Storing paperwork away from your workspace helps keep your desk clear for you to complete tasks more efficiently.

 Consider investing in a file shelf to place on your desk to organize documents you review or access regularly, such as forms you fill out every day.
-Each shelf can be assigned a specific type or subtype to maintain categorization.
+You can assign each shelf a specific type or subtype to maintain categorization.
 You can also use the shelf to streamline your filing process as you receive new documents.
 Separate new files into a few major categories, and place them on the appropriate shelf.
 This method can make it easier when you file them away later.

 Related: 14 Ways To Get Organized at Work